Usage Guide¶

 complexipy . --sort desc # Descending

-complexipy . --sort name # Alphabetically by function name
+complexipy . --sort file_name # Alphabetically by file name

 Excluding Files and Directories¶